GogoFC/cloudflare-ddns-multi-domain-update/README.md

-# Cloudflare DDNS Update Script
+# Cloudflare API DNS Update Script

-### Bash script written for Linux.
+### DDNS

-Updates DDNS records for multiple subdomains in a zone via Cloudflare API.
+Bash script written for Linux to dynamically update multiple DNS records in a single Zone.

 Script will update all records in a zone unless listed in `excluded_subdomains` array.